-Energy conservation is readily extended to systems that have no leaks.
-Changing flows of CE and VE are simpler than changing flows of mass and electrical charge.
+New, more complicated results appear during some other processes of flow.
 Changing flows of mass involve mechanical aspects of acceleration, force and kinetic energy.
-Changing flows of charge generate electromagnetic fields that cause movements of distant charges, e.g. in radio antennas.
+As speed increases, smoothly-flowing water becomes turbulent.
+Chemical reactions become explosive.
+Changing flows of charge generate electromagnetic fields that cause movements of distant charges in radio antennas.